pgRouting/pgrouting/doc/topology/topology-functions.rst

 The following functions modify the database directly therefore the user must have special permissions given by the administrators to use them.

 - :doc:`pgr_createTopology` - create a topology based on the geometry.
 - :doc:`pgr_createVerticesTable` - reconstruct the vertices table based on
   the source and target information.
 - :doc:`pgr_analyzeGraph` - to analyze the edges and vertices of the edge table.
 - :doc:`pgr_analyzeOneWay` - to analyze directionality of the edges.
-- :doc:`pgr_nodeNetwork`  -to create nodes to a not noded edge table.
+- :doc:`pgr_nodeNetwork` - to create nodes to a not noded edge table.

 .. topology_index_end